How to Become an Ordained Minister: Education and Career Roadmap

 - Complete internships, field education or clinical pastoral education (CPE).
-Depending on school and denominational policy, as well as the student's own career plans, ministry students typically serve as interns or student ministers in churches while completing their degree program.
-Those who wish to specialize in pastoral counseling or work as chaplains often complete CPE by working in a chaplaincy department at a local hospital.
+Depending on school and denominational policy as well as your own career plans, you may serve as an intern or student minister in a church while completing your degree program.
+Those wishing to specialize in pastoral counseling or work as chaplains often complete CPE by working in a chaplaincy department at a local hospital.

 Step 4: Attend Necessary Interviews and Evaluations

-During the candidacy process, an aspiring minister may be asked to complete several interviews and evaluations.
-In addition to undergoing a background check, aspiring ministers may be required to undergo a psychological evaluation and even be required to provide the denomination with a credit report.
-Aspiring clergy may also be expected to meet with one or more committees to discuss his or her theology, faith journey, doctrine and plans for future ministry.
+During the candidacy process, you may be asked to complete several interviews and evaluations.
+In addition to undergoing a background check, you may be required to undergo a psychological evaluation and even be required to provide the denomination with a credit report.
+You may also be expected to meet with one or more committees to discuss your theology, faith journey, doctrine and plans for future ministry.

 Step 5: Become Ordained

-If the aspiring minister meets the qualifications necessary to become ordained, he or she will be able to schedule an ordination ceremony.
-These ceremonies vary significantly according to denominational or church policies.
+If you meet the qualifications necessary to become ordained, you will be able to schedule an ordination ceremony.
+These ceremonies vary significantly according to the denominational or church policies.
 Typically a senior clergy person, bishop or denominational official conducts the ceremony, which affirms the ministerial call and gifts of the person being ordained.

 Step 6: Seek Call or Placement

-If the newly-ordained minister is not already serving in a ministry role, he or she should begin looking for a job.
-In some denominations, a bishop or denominational official will place the minister in a church or ministry setting while other denominations require clergy to find their own jobs by making contact with congregations or institutions who are seeking a minister.
+If you are not already serving in a ministry role, you should begin looking for a job.
+In some denominations, a bishop or denominational official will place you in a church or ministry setting while other denominations require clergy to find their own jobs by making contact with congregations or institutions who are seeking a minister.